saitoha/libsixel/README.md

 -s SELECTTYPE, --select-color=SELECTTYPE
                            choose the method for selecting
                            representative color from each
-                           median-cut box, make sence only
+                           median-cut box, make sense only
                            when -p option (color reduction) is
                            specified
                            SELECTTYPE is one of them: